emilygv/emilyvernon.com/_projects/sneakers/mixed-quilted-leather.md

 client: Converse
 season: "Holiday 2015"
 ---
-Taking on winter the in the Mixed Quilted Leather Converse Fultons.
-Sure, you're ankles might be cold, but who cares when you have specialty hardware and waxed laces.
+Taking on winter in the Mixed Quilted Leather Converse Fultons.
+Sure, your ankles might be cold, but who cares when you have specialty hardware and waxed laces.
 Each colourway sports varying quilts, so no two colourways are the same.
-Go classic with the white or black options, or statement with the deep teal.
+Go classic with the white or black options, or statement in the deep teal.

 Photography by Snipes.